RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 **CsvRecordSetWriter**

+The `CsvRecordSetWriter` Controller Service writes the contents of a RecordSet (ouptput of `JsonTreeReader`) as CSV data.
+The first line written will be the column names (unless the 'Include Header Line' property is false).
+All subsequent lines will be the values corresponding to the record fields.

 ![CSV_writer](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/blob/master/Nifi/Images/image6.png)

-### Merge content processor
+### MergeContent

-The reason to use the merge [content processor](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-standard-nar/1.6.0/org.apache.nifi.processors.standard.MergeContent/index.html) is to merge the incoming flow files in CSV format into one CSV
+The reason to use the `MergeContent` processor is to merge the incoming flow files in CSV format into one CSV.

 ![Merge](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/blob/master/Nifi/Images/image8.png)